SmithWillSuffice/ohanga-pai/content/questions/5_deficit_myths.md

 Euro economist [Dirk Ehnts](https://econoblog101.wordpress.com/2018/03/22/discussion-with-ben-fine-about-keynes-and-keynesianism/) put it like this:

 >  A bit further down the text Keynes says that monetary policy should aim at "maintenance of cheap and abundant credit and in particular the reduction of the long-term rates of interest."
-Clearly Keynes thinks about combinations of interest rates and levels of government spending that lead to full employment, but it is government spending that is of utmost importance
+Clearly Keynes thinks about combinations of interest rates and levels of government spending that lead to full employment, but it is government spending that is of utmost importance.

 Another way to put this is that government net spending provides the collateral whereby firms *in the macro* can be confident bank credit they use for investment can be paid back by households without a private sector debt-deflation collapse.